amihaiemil/amihaiemil.github.io/_posts/2017-09-01-data-should-be-animated-not-represented.markdown

 That ``ReadYamlMapping`` takes the data and *animates* it for us.
 We ask for the value of a key and it just searches through what data it has.
 There is no actual "parsing" logic anywhere.
 No data is split apart and morphed into an equally dumb and stale data object.
 Well, if you look inside its implementation, there is a layer of abstraction, which simplifies the stuff a little.
 It works with lines, rather than the really raw input.
 I see no problem with that, since ``YamlLines`` is also an object which *does* something with the data, rather than *being* the data.

 To conclude, I hope I managed to convince you of the harm that DTOs do in our code.
 I am aware that we cannot possibly get rid of DTOs, but I'm saying we should use standard formats like XML, JsonObject etc, and wrap these formats in intelligent objects which can actually do something for us, can easily be tested, extended and mainteined.
-Any questions?
+There are probably many questions about the code above, feel free to shoot them in the Disqus thread below.